 PREFIX if you don't intend to use /usr/local.

 If kcgi doesn't compile, please send me the config.log file and the output of the failed compilation.
 If you're running on an operating system with an unsupported sandbox, let me know and we can work together to fit it into the configuration and portability layer.
+If you're running on Linux, you're not being sandboxed. kcgi doesn't yet have support for seccomp.
+Please contact me if you can give me access to a server to do so.

 While this section describes a fairly typical setup, you'll want to read kcgi(3) and related for a fuller description.